 \section{Related Work}

-\textbf{Salient object detection:} The main goal of the existing deep fully-supervised RGB image-based salient object detection models~\cite{cpd_sal,nldf_sal,scrn_sal,wei2020f3net,wang2020progressive,zhang2020learning_eccv,wei2020label} is to achieve structure preserving saliency prediction, by either sophisticated feature aggregation~\cite{cpd_sal,wang2020progressive}, auxiliary edge detection~\cite{scrn_sal,qin2019basnet,wei2020label}, or resorting to structure-aware loss functions~\cite{nldf_sal,wei2020f3net}. \cite{scrn_sal} introduces extra edge module and uses the interaction between the edge module and the detection module to optimize the two tasks at the same time. \cite{wei2020f3net} adaptively selects complementary features while performing multi-scale feature aggregation with a new structure-aware loss function for edge-aware saliency prediction.
-Similarly,~\cite{qin2019basnet} uses multiple supervisions and high-quality boundaries to guide the network to gradually optimize saliency prediction. ~\cite{Pang_2020_CVPR} integrates the information of adjacent layers, and integrates multi-scale information to retain the internal consistency of each category (salient foreground or non-salient background).
-With extra depth information, RGB-D salient object detection models \cite{qu2017rgbd,ucnet_sal,chen2018progressively,ji2021cal,zhao2019Contrast,ssf_rgbd,fan2020bbs,ji2020accurate,piao2019depth,zhang2020bilateral,Sun_2021_CVPR_DSA2F,Zhang_2021_ICCV_RGBD} mainly focus on effective multi-modal modeling, where both the appearance information from the RGB image and geometric information from depth are fused at input-level (early fusion models), output-level (late fusion models), or feature-level (cross-fusion models).
-Our paper solves the same problems, i.e., RGB and RGB-D salient object detection, by developing a new generative transformer-based framework.
+\textbf{Salient Object Detection:} The main goal of the existing deep fully-supervised RGB image-based salient object detection models~\cite{cpd_sal,nldf_sal,scrn_sal,wei2020f3net,wang2020progressive,zhang2020learning_eccv,wei2020label,aixuan_cod_sod21,distributional_uncertainty_cvpr2023} is to achieve structure preserving saliency prediction, by either sophisticated feature aggregation~\cite{cpd_sal,wang2020progressive}, auxiliary edge detection~\cite{scrn_sal,qin2019basnet,wei2020label}, or resorting to structure-aware loss functions~\cite{nldf_sal,wei2020f3net}. \cite{scrn_sal} introduces an extra edge module and uses the interaction between the edge module and the detection module to optimize the two tasks at the same time. \cite{wei2020f3net} adaptively selects complementary features while performing multi-scale feature aggregation with a new structure-aware loss function for edge-aware saliency prediction.
+Similarly,~\cite{qin2019basnet} uses multiple supervisions and high-quality boundaries to guide the network to gradually optimize saliency prediction. ~\cite{Pang_2020_CVPR} integrates the information of adjacent layers, as well as multi-scale information to retain the internal consistency of each category, i.e., salient foreground and non-salient background.
+With extra depth information, RGB-D salient object detection models \cite{qu2017rgbd,ucnet_sal,chen2018progressively,ji2021cal,zhao2019Contrast,ssf_rgbd,fan2020bbs,ji2020accurate,piao2019depth,zhang2020bilateral,Sun_2021_CVPR_DSA2F,Zhang_2021_ICCV_RGBD} mainly focus on effective multi-modal modeling, where both the appearance information from the RGB image and geometric information from depth are fused at various levels, for example, input level (early fusion models), output level (late fusion models), and feature level (cross-fusion models).
+Our paper solves the same problems, i.e., RGB and RGB-D salient object detection, by developing a new generative transformer-based saliency detection framework.